 As part of the Learning for Life and Work Programme at KS3 (Employability Theme) pupils are encouraged to develop a fuller understanding of their own personal skills and qualities and how these correspond with those required for particular careers.

-Towards the end of KS3 a Personal Career Planning day run by Sentinus forms the beginning of an 8 week careers module.
+Towards the end of KS3 a Subject Mapping event organised by Eye4Education forms the beginning of an 8 week careers module.
 This module involves form classes spending time with the School’s Careers Adviser and completing a variety of activities such as researching databases on different careers.
 In addition, all pupils (together with their parents) have a careers guidance interview with a member of the careers team.
 These events help pupils choose their GCSE subjects and assess their suitability for certain careers.

 Careers Programme for KS4

 Career Planning is taken a step further at KS4.
 Pupils are introduced in Form 4 to the concept of entrepreneurship, and the skills required, through a Project Business event organised by Young Enterprise.

-Pupils regularly review how their personal skills and qualities are changing and use their Progress Files to track their development.
-In Form 5 a series of careers talks and selective interviews with representatives from Careers Service NI take place to assist pupils with making choices about their future in the fields of education and employment.
+Pupils regularly review how their personal skills and qualities are changing.
+In Form 5 a series of careers talks and interviews with representatives from Careers Service NI take place to assist pupils with making choices about their future in the fields of education and employment.
 For most pupils, this culminates in their choice of subjects for AS/AL in term 2 of Form 5.

 Lower Sixth and Upper Sixth

 For pupils in sixth form, there is one taught careers class per week over almost 4 terms focusing on the development of employability skills and post-18 options.

 ● 5 days of work experience

 ● Talk on Health & Safety